avirupmandal/avirupmandal.github.io/_pages/hobbies.md

 Astrophysics
 ======
 I take a keen interest in astrophysics specially in Relativistic Physics.
 You can call me a self-taught ameture astrophysicist.
-Some of the astrophysics books that I have read are as follows (*Warning: may not have understood them fully or possibly misunderstood some concepts*).
+Books related to astrophysics and similar subjects that I have read are as listed <a href="https://avirupmandal.github.io/general-books/" style="text-decoration:none">here</a>. (*Warning: may not have understood them fully or possibly misunderstood some concepts*).

-*One, Two, Three...Infinity, The Road to Reality, A Brief History of Time, Relativity: Special, General, and Cosmological, Gravitation and cosmology: principles and applications of the general theory of relativity, The Mathematical Theory of Black Holes and a few more.*

 **Feel free to drop me line if our interests match.
 I am always up for a healthy discussion.**